 We may earn income from links in this post.
 Please read this Disclosure for details.

-The Isla de Janitzio is the most significant of five islands in Lake Pátzcuaro and rises like a mountain from the calm waters of one of Mexico’s highest lakes near Pátzcuaro in the state of Michoacán.
+It rises like a mountain from the calm waters of one of Mexico’s highest lakes near the city of Pátzcuaro in the state of Michoacán.

 While the island of Janitzio is best known for its night of Day of the Dead celebrations (Noche de Muertos takes place November 1 and Dia de Muertos, Day of the Dead and All Souls Day is November 2nd.), it’s worth arriving a day or two earlier to watch the preparations.

 A short taxi ride or shuttle but away is the Muelle San Pedrito dock.
 This is where you take the boat to Janitzio Island.
-You’ll likely see congregations of brass bands, roving troubadours, mariachis and an assortment of souvenir vendors.

-In our trip, we purchased tickets (50 pesos or $4 USD round-trip) and boarded the ferry alongside local Purepecha people toting la flor de Cempoalxóchitl (marigolds), cases of Coca-Cola and other supplies for Animecha Kejtzittajua or the Feast of the Souls.
+Our boat was full of local Purepecha people toting la flor de Cempoalxóchitl (marigolds), cases of Coca-Cola and other supplies for Animecha Kejtzittajua or the Feast of the Souls.

-History of Isla de Janitzio Pátzcuaro
+History of Janitzio Island (and Pátzcuaro)

-The Purhepecha settled in this region of Michoacan in the 14th century, establishing the island of Janitzio as the centre of their kingdom.
 According to Purepecha legend, it was home to Mintzita, daughter of King Tzintzicha and her lover Itzihuapa, the crown prince of Janitzio.

-For us, there were no signs of spirits rising out of the water.
-But local fishermen did appear, arriving in dugout boats and scooping up tiny white fish, about one third the size of sardines, in their butterfly nets.
+But local fishermen did appear, arriving in dugout boats.
+They scooped up tiny white fish, about one third the size of sardines, in their butterfly nets.

-Known as the Butterfly fishermen, they posed for photo-ops – a new tradition as pollution in the lake has created so much algae the fish population has diminished considerably.
+This is a new tradition as pollution in the lake has created so much algae the fish population has diminished considerably.

 But there is a legend behind the Dia de Muertos ceremony of fanning the butterfly nets.